wunderwuzzi23/blog/content/posts/2020/husky-ai-image-rescaling-attacks.md

 ## Mitigations

-Turns out that Husky AI uses PIL and that was not vulnerable to this attack by defaults.
-So, I got lucky, because initially the server side code of Husky AI did use `OpenCV` and it's default settings to resize the image!
-The issue can be fixed by changing and passing in an `interpolation` argument when calling the `resize` API to change the default!
+Turns out that Husky AI uses PIL and that was not vulnerable to this attack by default.

+I got lucky, because initially Husky AI did use `OpenCV` and it's default settings to resize images.
+But for some reason I changed that early on (not knowing it would also mitigate this attack).

+If you use `OpenCV` the issue can be fixed by using the `interpolation` argument when calling the `resize` API to not have it use the default.

+Hope that was useful and interesting.

 Cheers,
 Johann.